ankohanse/hass-dab-pumps/README.md

 - Follow the prompts in the configuration step

 ## Step 1 - Connection details
-The following properties are required to connect to the DAB Live or DConnect service:
+The following properties are required to connect to the Dab Pumps servers:
-- Username: email address as registered for the DAB Live or DConnect service
+- Username: email address as registered for Home Assistant use in H2D, DAB Live or DConnect
 - Password: password associated with the username

 ![setup_step_1](documentation/setup_step_1.png)